AltCampus/css-in-detail/README.md

 ```

 Now, the above selector will only select the paragraph element, which will be having `awesome` class as a parent.
 When selectors are combined, the rightmost selector is known as the key selector which always sits right before the opening curly braces.
 The key selector identifies which element will get all the styles inside the curly braces.
 And the selectors left to the key selector works as references.
-One more important to note here, if you look at the above code closely will observe that there is a space between the key selector and the reference selector.
+One more important point to note here, if you look at the above code closely will observe that there is a space between the key selector and the reference selector.
 There is a purpose of the space.
 For example,

 ```
   <div class="awesome child">